wp-plugins/google-captcha/readme.txt

 = V1.02 - 03.04.2014 =
 * Update : Screenshots are updated.
 * Update : BWS plugins section is updated.
-* Budfix : Plugin optimization is done.
+* Bugfix : Plugin optimization is done.

 = V1.01 - 05.02.2014 =
 * Bugfix : The bug with adding comments from admin panel was fixed.